-- Charger for connection of an external mains power supply / charger - Battery for connection of an external (rechargeable) battery
+- Charger for connection of an external mains power supply - Battery for connection of an optional external rechargeable battery

 An Illuminator is normally powered by the supplied mains powered power supply ("plugpack").
-An external re-chargeable battery can be also connected to provide back-up power in case of mains power failures.
+An external rechargeable battery can be also connected to provide back-up power in case of mains power failures.

-Simply connect the mains power supply to the "CHG" connector and the battery to the unmarked battery connector socket - please refer to the illustrations above.
+Simply connect the mains power supply to the "CHG" connector and the battery to the battery connector socket - as shown in the illustrations above.